-- Serve you with a copy of a Residential Tenancy Branch (RTB) Order of Possession.
+- Serve the tenant with a copy of the RTB Order of Possession.

 - Wait for the two-day review period to expire.
-(If you successfully file a RTB Application for Review Consideration during the two-day review period, the RTB will put your Order of Possession on hold.
-Your landlord must then wait to see if the review is decided in their favour before moving on to the next step.
-To ensure your landlord knows you have filed an Application for Review Consideration, use TRAC’s template letter, Review Consideration of Order of Possession.)
+(If the tenant files an Application for Review Consideration during the two-day review period, the RTB will put the Order of Possession on hold.
+The landlord must then wait to see if the review is decided in their favour before moving on to the next step.)

 - Take the Order of Possession to the BC Supreme Court and obtain a Writ of Possession.

 - Use the Writ of Possession to hire a court-approved bailiff to physically remove the tenant and their belongings.

-The Attorney General publishes a list of court-approved bailiffs.
+The Ministry of Attorney General publishes a list of court-approved bailiffs.
 Only the companies on this list can legally enforce a Writ of Possession on behalf of a landlord.

 Warning: There are people in BC who are paid money to pressure tenants to move out even though they are not authorized to enforce a Writ of Possession.
-If someone comes to your door claiming to be a bailiff, always ask for identification.
+If someone comes to your door claiming to be a bailiff, you have the right to ask for identification.

 Court bailiffs carrying out an eviction can seize and sell your personal property to pay their fees.
 However, you have the right to claim exemptions to protect the following items: